Earthship Brighton

-Earthship Brighton is a self-sustainable building, completed in 2006 and owned by the Low Carbon Trust (a non-profit organisation), and situated in Stanmer Park, Brighton.
+Earthship Brighton is a self-sustainable building, completed in 2006 and owned by the non-profit Low Carbon Trust, situated in Stanmer Park, Brighton, England.

-The building is an example of passive solar earth sheltered design and was constructed using waste car tyres and other recycled materials, such as cans and bottles.
+The building is an example of passive solar earth-sheltered design and was constructed using waste car tyres and other recycled materials such as cans and bottles.
 The structure incorporates rammed earth tyres, renewable power systems and rainwater harvesting.
-It uses the planet’s natural systems to provide heat, power and water and is designed to work as an autonomous building.
+It uses the planet's natural systems to provide heat, power and water and is designed to work as an autonomous building.

+History

+The Low Carbon Network, later renamed the Low Carbon Trust, was responsible for the construction of Earthship Brighton.
+Alex Leeor, one of the original co-directors of the Low Carbon Network, played a key role in securing funding for the project and contributing to its initial work.

-The Low Carbon Trust (originally the Low Carbon Network) crew were trained by Mike Reynolds, who designed the Earthship structure and is the founder of Earthship Biotecture.
+The Low Carbon Trust crew were trained by Mike Reynolds, who designed the Earthship structure and is the founder of Earthship Biotecture.
 Earthship Brighton is currently one of only two Earthships in the UK and was the first Earthship to be built in England.

 Earthship Brighton is used as a community and environmental education centre, with regular guided tours for the public.
-It is used as a venue for various green building courses, including a three-day course on ‘Self-building an Earthship’.
+It is used as a venue for various green building courses, including a three-day course on 'Self-building an Earthship'.

-In 2007, a book was written about the project: “Earthships: building a zero carbon future for homes”.
-A second edition "Earthships in Europe" was published in 2012, which features case studies of earthships in France, Spain, and the UK.
-There is also an in depth analysis of the thermal performance of the earthship in a temperate climate.
+In 2007, a book was written about the project: Earthships: building a zero carbon future for homes.
+A second edition, Earthships in Europe, was published in 2012, with case studies of earthships in France, Spain, and the UK.
+There is also an in-depth analysis of the thermal performance of the earthship in a temperate climate.